amperka/MobyDig/API.md

 More supported characters: space, underscore, dot, minus, degree (at `^`).
 Unsupported characters are displayed as `blank space`.
 **Important: Arduino `xprintf` functions do not support `%f` format specifier correctly.
 Convert float/double in a string before printing the result.**

-### `void setSegments(uint8_t device, uint8_t segments)`
+### `void writeSegments(uint8_t mask, uint8_t deviceIndex = 0)`

-Displays a special symbol in the specified position, or controls special modules, i.e. [Octofet board](https://my.amperka.com/modules/octofet)), arranged in a daisy-chain.
-Special modules can be used to emulate unsupported symbols: colon, semi-colon, plus, asterisk, etc. via plane LEDs or any other simple indicators.
-- `device` - `SegM8` the device number in a chain.
-Can be in the range [0 : devicesCount-1].
+Displays a custom symbol in the specified position.
-- `segments` - an 8-bit array.
+- `mask` - an 8-bit array.
 The ordinal number of the member of this array corresponds to the letter index of an indicator segment: 0 - a, 1 - b, <...>, 7 - h(dot).
+- `deviceIndex` - `SegM8` the device number in a daisy-chain.
+Can be in the range [0 : deviceCount-1].